dksmiffs/dokka-gradle-kotlin/README.md

 ## Usage

 1. [Install Gradle].
-2. From bash on Linux, or PowerShell or Git Bash on Windows, type `.\gradlew` from the top level of this project.
+2. From bash on Linux, or PowerShell or Git Bash on Windows, type `./gradlew` from the top level of this project.
 3. Explore your local `./build/dokka` directory for output results.

 [ci-badge]: https://travis-ci.org/dksmiffs/dokka-gradle-kotlin.svg "Travis CI build status"